kokskoksowy/Roblox-game-stealer-cloner/README.md

 - **Do not use this script for stealing or distributing someone else's work.**
 - **This script is for educational purposes and personal use only.**
 - I am not responsible for any copyright issues or legal consequences that arise from the use of this script.
+- **IT SUPPORTS PROPERTIES ONLY OF: ** *BasePart,Decal (only roblox images),Attachment(kind of broken),All values*
+- you can allways ask me to make more supported objects

 ## Installation of roblox plugin